Google Analytics 101: Best Practices for eCommerce Sites

-A small survey conducted last year indicated that roughly 80% of online retailers are under-utilizing Google Analytics.
+The first key to getting on the right track is ensuring that the tracking programs you have installed are in good, working order.
 Having website analytic programs properly installed and gathering correct data is important for many reasons including the very obvious: how can you analyze data and make informed decisions when your data is incomplete?

 When it comes to website analytics, there are quite a few items you’ll want to have a thorough understanding of in order to ensure you’re tracking the right data.
 Google Analytics for eCommerce and the best practices for setting up the tool on your site is what we’ll cover in this post.